 [UNIQUE [KEY]];

-Assume that the tbl1 table exists in the database and the table schema of tbl1 is as follows:
+Assume that the database contains a table named tbl1.
+The table structure of tbl1 is as follows:

 +-------+-------------+------+-----+---------+-------+